MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

 - Refactor unit test to use a data provider
     - The migration has been done test by test, removing the test migrated at each step and checking the coverage every time a test has been migrated
 - Checking on quick wins to start the refactor
-    - Every time a refactor is applied, the test would be executed with their coverage to guarantee the correctness of the process
+    - Every time a refactor is applied, the tests would be executed with their coverage to guarantee the correctness of the process
     - Change `$item->quality - $item->quality` to `0`
     - Extract magic numbers into constants as it has been done at the test class
         - extract `0` into `MINIMUM_ITEM_QUALITY` constant